AymanAlqoqa/rn-character-demo/README.md

 # rn-character-demo

-### This demo demonstrate how to use DeepLinking inaddition to GraphQl.
+### This demo demonstrates how to use DeepLinking inaddition to GraphQl.

 ### To use repo., please follow these steps:
 - clone the repo.